Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 Ask the managers of your local grocery stores what time and days they discount food items that are near expiration.
 Time your shopping to maximize those discounts.
 Even billionaire Mark Cuban used to use this strategy.
 Also, try visiting farmer’s markets just before closing.
 You may be able to negotiate a discount on items that haven’t sold.

-The National School Lunch Program provides free or reduced lunches for more than 30 million children a year in both public and private schools.
+The National School Lunch Program provides free or reduced lunches for more than 30 million children annually in public and private schools.
 The United States Department of Agriculture publishes a list of eligibility criteria at usda.gov.

-You can earn some spare cash by recycling items like car parts or scrap metal.
+You can earn some spare cash by recycling car parts or scrap metal.

 Items like scrap metal or car parts can be surprisingly profitable, and items that may seem worthless (old wine corks, empty toilet paper rolls, empty paper towel rolls, scraps of ribbon or fabric and bits of gift wrap) can be sold to crafters on eBay or through Facebook Marketplace.
 There are places like Boxcycle where you can get money for your empty cardboard boxes

-Got old phones, gaming devices, printers, laptops or other electronics just lying around?
-Resell them.
-If you don’t want to deal with the hassle of reselling them yourself, try one of these sites:
+If you’ve got old phones, gaming devices, printers, laptops or other electronics just lying around, resell them.
+If you don’t want to deal with the hassle of reselling them yourself, trade them in.
+Try one of these sites:

-Neighbors will often give away items they no longer need but don’t want to sell.
+Neighbors often give away items they no longer need but don’t want to sell.
 Grills, furniture, tech items and even food items they can’t use will be offered.
-If your community offers scheduled “bulk trash” pickup, take a drive through the neighborhood to look for items that you can use or resell.
+If your community provides scheduled “bulk trash” pickups, drive through the neighborhood to look for items you can use or resell.

 Did you excel at one specific subject in school?
 You may be able to help out local students, or some websites will match you with students nationwide for virtual tutoring.
 You can make up to $50 an hour.
 All you need is a degree, wifi and a computer.